Indo-European ablaut: Lengthened grades

 Many examples of lengthened grades, including those listed above, are not directly conditioned by ablaut.
 Instead, they are a result of sound changes like Szemerényi's law and Stang's law, which caused compensatory lengthening of originally short vowels.
 In the examples above, Szemerényi's law affected the older sequences ph₂-tér-s and n̥-péh₂-tor-s, changing them to ph₂-tḗr and n̥-péh₂-tōr.
 Thus, these forms were originally in the regular, unlengthened e-grade and o-grade.
 Such lengthened vowels were, however, later grammaticalised and spread to other words in which the change did not occur.

 Nevertheless, there are examples of true lengthened grades, in which short e alternates with long ē.
 Examples are the verbs with "Narten" inflection, and nouns like mḗh₁-n̥s "moon", genitive méh₁-n̥s-os.
 Alternations of this type were rare, however, and the e ~ o ~ ∅ alternation was the most common by far.
 The long ō grade was rarer still and may not have actually been a part of the ablaut system at all.

 Zero grade

 The zero grade of ablaut may appear difficult for speakers of English.
-In the case of ph₂trés, which may already have been pronounced something like /[pɐtrés]/, it is not difficult to imagine it as a contraction of an older ph₂terés, pronounced perhaps /[pɐterés]/, as this combination of consonants and vowels would be possible in English as well.
+In the case of ph₂trés, which may already have been pronounced something like /[pɐtrés]/, it is not difficult to imagine it as a contraction of an older ph₂terés, perhaps pronounced /[pɐterés]/, as this combination of consonants and vowels would be possible in English as well.
 In other cases, however, the absence of a vowel strikes the speaker of a modern western European language as unpronounceable.

 To understand, one must be aware that there were a number of sounds that were consonants in principle but could operate in ways analogous to vowels: the four syllabic sonorants, the three laryngeals and the two semi-vowels: